ChanderG/c-compiler/growth.md

 ###After - Formatted ST printout
 Time to get the quads out.Going to use a class, underlying array as a vector.
 To manage the argtypes aka entries in the quad table, wanted to use boost::variant type.
 Settling with simple char* and atoi to get numbers out.

+###After quad string functions not working
+Now the errors have been corrected.
+Also the function is used to see the TAC in tabular form.One more function - print - is needed to print in the code format.Right now though the quad is fully ready.